Small Native Shrubs with Big Fall Color

 Some of the most brilliant fall shrubs come in small packages and have the added benefit of being native.
 This sets them apart from the many non-native, ecological troublemakers sold in most garden centers, which are seasonally beautiful but noxiously invasive.
 Landscape favorites like dwarf Burning bush (Euonymus alatus) and Japanese barberry (Berberis thunbergii), are among the worst weedy offenders.

 But, with so many small, tidy, vibrant North American options, there’s no need to grow weeds.
-Our favorite “Small” native shrubs grow no more than 4-feet high, with comparable spread.
+Our favorite “Small” native shrubs grow no more than 4-feet high, with a comparable spread.
 All fit well in small-space gardens, along low borders, or in large containers.
 Many are cultivated varieties selected for their size and beauty, and each is adaptable and easy care.

 Small Native Shrubs for Fall